-Chateau de Termes, Languedoc-Roussillon
+Chateau de Termes, Aude: tourism & sightseeing

-Discover Chateau de Termes
+Visit Chateau de Termes (Languedoc-Roussillon, France)

 The Château de Termes is one of the famous 'cathar castles' of southern France, situated near Termes village in the Aude department of the Languedoc-Roussillon region.
 The castle, now in ruins, circles the top of a hill and dates from around the 12th century.